 The Helsinki Cathedral is open from 09:00-18:00 (Monday-Saturday) and 11:00-18:00 (Sunday).
 Free entrance.
 (Voluntary admission fee of 5 EUR).

 National Library of Finland

 The National Library of Finland is one of Helsinki’s overlooked attractions but it’s a must-see in my opinion.
-The reason for that being that its interior is home to the best collections of frescoes and murals in Helsinki.
-The interior also has traces of Art Nouveau and you can admire the vaulted ceilings and marble columns.
-The National Library is also home to the largest collection of books in Finland and serves to preserve Finnish culture and heritage.
-Entrance is free so it’s fantastic if you’re on a budget.
-You can check opening hours here.
+The reason for that is that its interior is home to the best collections of frescoes and murals in Helsinki.

 Esplanadi Park & Havis Amanda

 Visit the fabulous Esplanadi Park (Espa) to take a breather and stroll through its verdant lawns and admire the historic statues here.
 Esplanadi is the most well-known park in Helsinki located in the downtown area that is surrounded by two boulevards.